tituspassanha/Hello-World1/README.md

 Raining in this part of the World, The Weather is Good.

-Thank-you GOD for the day.
+Thank-you GOD for this day.